chardmd/react-drift/README.md

 />
 ```

-More information can be found here: https://www.drift.com/

 ### TypeScript

 Includes TypeScript definitions.

+### About Drift

+More information can be found here: https://www.drift.com/

 ### License